GannIntegral/gannintegral.github.io/_posts/2023-12-03-what-is-forex-trading.md

 ---

 ## Introduction to Forex Trading
-**Understanding Forex Trading: A Beginner's Guide** The foreign exchange (forex) market is a global marketplace where currencies are traded 24/5.
-This article introduces the basics of forex trading, including currency pairs and their significance in international trade and investment.
+The foreign currency exchange, known as the forex market, is a global marketplace where currencies are traded 24 hours a day for five business days.
+In this article, we will explain the basics of forex trading in a couple of sections.

 ### Forex Trading Defined
 * The forex trading facilitates the exchange of currencies worldwide.